rsyslog/rsyslog/source/configuration/modules/imudp.rst

    them malformed timestamps and rsyslogd segfaults.
 This will obviously be changed at the time this feature becomes non-experimental.

+.. function::  rcvbufSize [size]

+   *Available since: 7.5.3*

+   *Default: unset*
--  **rcvbufSize** [size] - (available since 7.5.3) This request a socket

-   receive buffer of specific size from the operating system.
+   This request a socket receive buffer of specific size from the operating system.
 It is an expert parameter, which should only be changed for a good reason.
    Note that setting this parameter disables Linux auto-tuning, which usually works pretty well.
 The default value is 0, which means "keep the OS buffer size unchanged".
 This is a size value.
 So in addition